pefarrell/pefarrell.github.io/index.md

 <h2 id="forthcoming">Forthcoming</h2>

 <p>2025-11-03: I will give an invited talk at the Computational Materials Science and Mathematics at the Particle and Atomistic Scales workshop at the ICMS, organised by Maciej Buze, Danny Perez, and Helen Li in Edinburgh, UK.</p>
+<p>2025-07-06: I will give an invited talk at the <a href="https://www.grc.org/liquid-crystals-conference/2025/">Gordon Research Conference on Liquid Crystals</a> in Manchester, USA.</p>
 <p>2025-02-24: I will give a invited talk at the <a href="https://sfb65.univie.ac.at/">3rd SFB International Workshop on Taming Complexity in Partial Differential Systems</a> organised by Anton Arnold, Norbert Mauser, Ilaria Perugia, Dirk Praetorius, and Joachim Schöberl in Vienna, Austria.</p>
 <p>2025-02-05: I am organising the <a href="https://www2.karlin.mff.cuni.cz/~prusv/ncmm/conference/mixtures/">Mixtures: modeling, analysis, and computing</a> conference in Prague, the inaugural meeting of the European Mathematical Society topical activity group on mixtures.</p>
 <p>2024-11-28: I will give a talk in the Cambridge <a href="http://talks.cam.ac.uk/show/index/9811">Applied and Computational Mathematics seminar series</a>, hosted by <a href="http://www.damtp.cam.ac.uk/user/mjc249/home.html">Matt Colbrook</a>.</p>